krisphackathon/hackathon-2025/data/parsed/2023-q3-earnings-transcript-3.md

 With respect to Hardware, there is a headwind to revenues in the fourth quarter, reflecting efforts to optimize the portfolio with tighter targeting of our go-to-market investments, as well as the ongoing impact from the difference in launch timing for the Pixel 6a and 7a that we mentioned last quarter.

 ---

-Turning to Google Cloud, we are pleased with the ongoing customer engagement with GCP and Workspace, and the potential benefit of our AI solutions -- including infrastructure and services such as VertexAI and Duet.
+# Turning to Google Cloud

+We are pleased with the ongoing customer engagement with GCP and Workspace, and the potential benefit of our AI solutions -- including infrastructure and services such as VertexAI and Duet.

 We continue to invest aggressively, given the significant potential we see, while remaining focused on profitable growth.